 The basis of the analysis is the collection of data and information on policy and its effectiveness.
 Information and data gathering is organised along the segments shown in the figure.
-The evaluation produces a qualitative assessment for the long and medium term, but also supports the quantification of policy impact, which then results in emissions pathways for implemented and planned policies.
+The evaluation produces a qualitative assessment for the long and medium term, but also supports the quantification of policy impact, which results in emissions pathways for implemented and planned policies.

-Based on the review of various low-carbon scenarios, we developed a framework vision of a low carbon future.
+Based on the review of various low-carbon scenarios1, we developed a framework vision of a low carbon future.
 This constitutes the benchmark for the Climate Action Tracker.
 The common major features of the scenarios are as follows:

 - Ambitious energy efficiency improvements

 - 100% carbon free energy supply by 2050

 - Wide application of zero emission buildings